 A co-occurring disorder and addiction involve abuse of substances and mental illnesses.
 The combination of these two can make it seem impossible for you or a loved one to move on with your life.

-Luckily, there are safe and effective treatments found in detox centers that lead to positive long-term results.
+Luckily, there are safe and effective treatments found in San Diego inpatient rehab centers that lead to positive long-term results.
 You shouldn’t have to wait any longer to find relief from the negative effects of addiction and mental illness.

 Contact us today and find out more about how our treatment center can help you or a loved one get back up on their feet.